Second Corinthians 5:11–6:2 . . . Bible Study Summary with Questions

 Paul tells us that we must be compelled by Christ's love, which constrains, motivates, and then guides us after we get there; it sets the limits of what we should and shouldn't do.
 That, Paul says, comes from the sense that Christ loves him.
 He also says that he's learned that the death of Christ freed him from the need to live for himself (v.
 15).

-Verse 16 has two distinct parts: V. 16a will make you see everybody else differently, making you treat them differently; v.
+Verse 16 has two distinct parts: Verse 16a will enable you to see everybody else differently, making you treat them differently; v.
 16b will discourage you from continuing to treat people and God in "worldly" ways.
 In fact, there was a time," Paul appears to say, "when we treated Christ that way.
 Everybody, even the most obscure, lowliest, and weakest among us is a possible child of God, made in the image of God, and is significant."
 That's why Paul became freed from bias and prejudice, treating people accordingly.
 While Paul initially tried his best to exterminate the religion that thrived about him (probably because he mistakenly regarded Jesus as an imposter and a phony), now he's saying, "No more!
 We've learned to look at people differently.
 Now we see Christ for who he is, the Lord of Glory, God himself who became a man."
 Therefore, Paul says, "We're to treat people differently," as he writes in v.
 17.

 If you are in Christ, you're a new creation.
 He who's begun a good work in you won't fail to perform it until the day of Christ.
 So there's always hope for every single one of us.
 Therefore, we're to treat everybody differently because we no longer live for ourselves but for him who died and was raised again.
-What a privilege it will be at the judgment seat of Christ (reviewed last week) to know that we stood firm for his name and loved him in the midst of the emptiness, death, and darkness of a dying world.
+What a privilege it will be at the judgment seat of Christ (2 Cor.
+5:1–1, reviewed last week) to know that we stood firm for his name and loved him in the midst of the emptiness, death, and darkness of a dying world.
 Thank you, Lord, for that privilege.

 Apostle Paul painted a picture for us in chapter 5, drawing a portrait of a Christian living in a dying world.
 Hopefully, we've already learned how a Christian ought to act in a world like ours today, which is comparable to the world of the first century, filled with despair, hopelessness, corruption, deceit, and darkness.
 A Christian ought to be someone in whose eyes there's a great light of hope as he looks to the future, knowing that there's a "weight of glory" awaiting him for which his present trials and difficulties are preparing him.